What is a Coating Thickness Gauge?

-Coating thickness gauges are used to measure dry film thickness.
-Dry film thickness is probably the most critical measurement in the coatings industry.
-A coating thickness gage provides vital information as to the expected life of the substrate, the product's fitness for purpose, its appearance and ensures compliance with a host of International Standards.
+A coating thickness gauge (also referred to as a paint meter) is used to measure dry film thickness.
+Dry film thickness is probably the most critical measurement in the coatings industry because of its impact on the coating process, quality and cost.
+Dry film thickness measurements can be used to evaluate a coating’s expected life, the product’s appearance and performance, and ensure compliance with a host of International Standards.

 The Elcometer range of digital coating thickness gauges has been specifically designed to provide highly accurate, reliable and repeatable coating thickness measurements on almost any substrate, whether ferrous or non-ferrous.

-Elcometer offer a range of digital coating thickness gauges from the new Elcometer 456 - available with either integral or separate probes, the Elcometer 415 Paint and Powder Thickness Gauge, to the Elcometer 311 Automotive Refinishing Gauge.
+Elcometer offer a range of digital coating thickness gauges from the next generation Elcometer 456 - available with either integral or separate probes, the Elcometer 415 Industrial Paint & Powder Thickness Gauge, to the Elcometer 311 Automotive Paint Meter.

 How does a Coating Thickness Gauge work?